blukatdevelopment/UnchainedWorldsOld/gm_tools/campaigns/Lysteria/Quests/settle_hard/script.md

 ## Random encounter table
 If they eat a ration, they move three spaces.
 If they forage, they move one space.
 Half-way, add +1 bonus to 1d6 roll.
 Three quarters, add a +2 instead.
+Every day, there is a 1d6 chance of an encounter.

 ```
 +------+----------------+-----------------------+-----------------+